alex-baumann-ur/TCGADownloadHelp/README.md

 &emsp;&emsp;&emsp;&emsp;&ensp;└── TCGA-33-4589.rna_seq.augmented_star_gene_counts.tsv

 ### 3.4.
 Analyze files
-- A Snakemake pipeline can be used to analyze all downloaded data.
+- A Snakemake pipeline can be used to analyze all downloaded data at once (if wanted).
-- The Snakemake pipeline is a template and is not ready to use for your
+- The Snakemake pipeline is a template and is not ready to use for your analysis.
+-